 Step-on or Walking Tours enable your group to expand their visit to include Old Bennington which includes the Bennington Monument, the Old First Church and Robert Frost’s grave site, and historical landmarks on the way.
 Our docents will provide information about the history of the area offering a wonderful experience for the members of your group.
 This type of tour is $16.00 and takes 2 to 2 1/2 hours, again depending on the schedule your group is on.
 Should it be more convenient, we can conduct a docent-guided tour of the museum in the morning, your group can take a lunch break, and then the remainder of the tour can be conducted in the afternoon.
 It is the goal of the Bennington Museum to work with you in arranging the best visit possible.
 Custom tours can be arranged to fit your needs.
 Call our Group Tour Department at 802-447-1571 or write to us.

-Use of Bennington Museum's Paresky Wing for lunch may be reserved in advance when available for a fee of $45.
+Use of Bennington Museum's Paresky Wing for lunch may be reserved in advance when available for an additional fee of $1 per person.
 Arrangements for lunch can be made directly with one of the eateries in town.
 These are available upon request.

 Major credit cards are accepted and we request that reservations be made no less than one week in advance for a guided tour and two days in advance for a self-guided tour.
 The Bennington Museum is accessible to wheelchair bound visitors.